operator-framework/operator-sdk/doc/user/olm-catalog/generating-csvs.md

 ## CSV fields

-Below are two lists of fields: the first is a list of all fields the SDK and OLM expect in a CSV, and the second are those users should ideally fill but are not necessary.
+Below are two lists of fields: the first is a list of all fields the SDK and OLM expect in a CSV, and the second are optional.

 Several fields require user input.
 The set of fields with this requirement may change as the SDK becomes better at generating CSV's.
 For now, those are marked with a `(user)` qualifier.